Arles

 A large part of the Camargue, the largest wetlands in France, is located within the territory of the commune, which is the largest in Metropolitan France in terms of geographic territory.
 In non-metropolitan France, Maripasoula in French Guiana is the largest French commune in general.

-The commune's land area is roughly similar to that of Singapore.
 The city has a long history, and was of considerable importance in the Roman province of Gallia Narbonensis.
 The Roman and Romanesque Monuments of Arles were listed as UNESCO World Heritage Sites in 1981 for their testimony to the history of the region.

 The city is famous for being the archdiocese of Caesarius of Arles and Hilary of Arles.
 Additionally, many artists have lived and worked in this area, including Pablo Picasso, Paul Gauguin and Jacques Réattu.
 The Dutch post-Impressionist painter Vincent van Gogh lived in Arles from 1888 to 1889, and produced over 300 paintings and drawings during his time there.
 These are held in internationally known museums and private collections around the world.
 An international photography festival has been held annually in the city since 1970.

 Name

-The settlement is attested as Arelate in the mid-1st century BC (Caesar), Areláte (Ἀρελάτε) in the early 1st c.
+The settlement is attested as Arelate in the mid-1st century BC (Caesar), Areláte (Ἀρελάτη) in the early 1st c.
 AD (Strabo), Arlate civitas in 954, and Arle in the 13th century.
 The toponym Arelate is a Latinized form of the Gaulish *Arelati, meaning 'by the marsh', or 'in front of the marsh'.